Manage Array Sizes for ROS Messages in Simulink

-A ROS message is represented as a bus signal.
-For more information on bus signals, see Virtual Bus (Simulink).
+A ROS message is represented as a bus.
+For more information on buses, see Composite Interface Guidelines (Simulink).

 Because the message properties have a variable length, it is possible that they can be

 truncated if they exceed the maximum size set for that array.
 You have the option of

 silently.
 Either way, the simulation will run, but

 with warning displays a warning in the Diagnostic Viewer that the message

 property has been truncated.
 When using generated code, the warning will be emitted using